Best Free and Premium CDN (Content Delivery Network) Services for WordPress

 But speed can kill — your website, that is.

 Remember: Google has no interest in ranking slow, sluggish websites.
 More than this, your visitors aren’t interested in a slow website, either.
 There have been numerous studies confirming that conversion rates are significantly impacted by load times.

 That means a slow website is turning customers away at the door, as well as putting them off spending their cash.
 As you can imagine, that’s not a sustainable way to do business.

-Using a CDN is a worthy step in the right direction to answering this problem, solving the issue of geographical distance between user and server by storing your website on servers strategically located around the world.
-By connecting to the server closest to them, valuable seconds are shaved off your load times.
+Using a CDN is a worthy step in the right direction to solving this problem, managing the issue of geographical distance between user and server by storing your website on servers strategically located around the world.
+By connecting your users to the server closest to them, valuable seconds are shaved off your load times.

 If you’re interested in installing a CDN for your website, today’s list offers some of the best WordPress-compatible CDNs for all budgets.
 If you’re still on the fence, consider trying one of the free services we’ve listed and see just how much a CDN can boost your website’s performance.